lyc102/ifem/docs/_docs/mesh-sc3.md

 Inside one tetrahedron, the local ordering of local edges and local faces will introduce a corresponding orientation.
 The orientation of the tetrahedron will also induce an orientation for its four faces.
-These are called the *local orientation* which may not be consisitent with the global orientation.
+These are called the *local orientation* which may not be consistent with the global orientation.
 The local ordering orientation is used in the local basis and the induced orientation is used when computing the differential operator locally.

-In general, there will be an inconsistency of different types of orientation and apporipate data structure should be constructured to record such inconsistency.
+In general, there will be an inconsistency of different types of orientation and appropriate data structure should be constructed to record such inconsistency.

 - a global orientation
 - the global ordering orientation